 \end{lemma}

-\begin{proof} We provide two proofs, one that relies on theorem \ref{p.existence} and another one that follows from an easy claims about finite product of positive numbers (that also highlight the idea beyond the proof of theorem \ref{p.existence}).
-For simplicity, let us assume that the tangency is associated to fixed points
+\begin{proof} We provide two proofs, one that relies on theorem \ref{p.existence} and another one that follows from an easy claim about finite products of positive numbers (which also highlights the idea beyond the proof of theorem \ref{p.existence}).
+For simplicity, let us assume that the tangency is associated with a pair of fixed points.

-For the first proof, consider the closure of the orbit of the tangency that it is formed by ; it follows immediately that this set is formed by the orbit of the tangency and the two fixed points where the tangency accumulates; that set does not have dominated splitting and so by theorem \ref{p.existence} it contains a critical point that cannot be the fixed points.
+For the first proof, consider the closure of the orbit of the tangency; this set consists of the orbit of the tangency together with the two fixed points where it accumulates; that set does not have dominated splitting and so by theorem \ref{p.existence} it contains a critical point that cannot be one of the fixed points.